OscarMulder/codam-gpg-signing/README.md

 # Codam gpg signing
 Instructions for installing gpg and signing your commits with it on Codam imacs.
+I decided to write these instructions because I had a lot of issues while setting up commit signing.
+I hope it will help you have less issues.

 Using the following instructions you should be able to sign your commits.